 In cases where a breach of the FMC Code of Practice has been identified the mediator will be referred to their member body.

-If we have not resolved a complaint within the above timescales you may make a formal complaint to the mediator’s membership organisation which is named on your agreement to mediate.
-(If you are unsure how identify or contact the organisation ask us for further details).
+If we have not resolved a complaint within the above timescales you may make a formal complaint to the mediator’s membership organisation that is named on your agreement to mediate.
+(If you are unsure how to identify or contact the organisation, please ask us for further details).
 The membership organisation will not make a charge for investigating complaints.
-A membership organisation’s complaints procedure does not prejudice your right to seek civil remedy.
+A membership organisation’s complaints procedure does not prejudice your right to seek a civil remedy.
 Note, the membership organisation will normally only investigate a complaint relating to the standard of service provided by the member if the complainant has already exhausted the member’s own complaints procedures.